OWASP/CheatSheetSeries/README.md

       - Modify the target cheat sheet in case of a update/refactoring.
     3. Submit your [Pull Request](https://help.github.com/articles/creating-a-pull-request/).
     4. Verify that the CI job [applied on your Pull Request](https://travis-ci.org/OWASP/CheatSheetSeries/pull_requests) do not fail!

+# Special thanks

+A special thanks you to the following peoples for the help provided during the migration:

+- [ThunderSon](https://github.com/ThunderSon): Deeply help about updating the OWASP wiki links for all the migrated cheat sheets.
+- [mackowski](https://github.com/mackowski): Deeply help about updating the OWASP wiki links for all the migrated cheat sheets.

 # License